Scroll to see more

 The speech therapy industry is quite large.
 In 2021, it was worth $9.9 billion dollars in 2021 and is expected to be a $17 billion industry by 2031.

-Since there is an absence of fierce competition, the market for speech therapy is little to none.
-Most alternative speech therapy options do not advance with the child’s improvement and are instead only apps that aid licensed speech therapists.
+Since there is an absence of competition, the market for speech therapy is little to none.
+Most alternative speech therapy options do not advance with the child’s improvement.

 Design Research

-I first started with competitor desk research which helped me envision the feel and gameplay of the app.
+I started with desk research that helped me envision the feel and gameplay of the app.

 After we planned our business model, we needed to create a basic version of our app to show to investors (MVP).
 I was in charge of developing the user experience.

-Current speech therapy apps on the market today focus on the use of play accompanied by a certified speech therapist.
-How might we create an app that is self-taught, and engages a child to set their own achievable goals?
-VocalR must be accessible, affordable, and effective.
+Current speech therapy apps on the market focus on play accompanied by a certified speech therapist.

 I assessed that users looking for speech therapy apps like: